DC-Cheng/coding/README.md

 # Brief

   The repos is to show the basic fundamental practice to advanced level in C/C++ coding.

-  The repos is also to append more refernce about `library`, `practice`, `coding stuff`, includinf the reference of 3D, AI, CV, CUDA... etc
+  The repos is also to append more refernce about `library`, `practice`, `coding stuff`, incluing the reference of 3D, AI, CV, CUDA... etc

 # Items